Alejogb1/job-board/blog-data/how-to-do-collective-output-distribution-dependent-loss-function.md

 id: "how-to-do-collective-output-distribution-dependent-loss-function"
 ---

-alright, so you're asking about how to implement a collective output distribution dependent loss function. this is something i've definitely bumped into a few times, and it can get tricky quickly if you're not careful with the details. it’s a real pain when your individual outputs aren't just about themselves but also depend on the overall distribution of the results.
+, so you're asking about how to implement a collective output distribution dependent loss function. this is something i've definitely bumped into a few times, and it can get tricky quickly if you're not careful with the details. it’s a real pain when your individual outputs aren't just about themselves but also depend on the overall distribution of the results.

 the core problem here is that you want to define a loss function that doesn't just look at each prediction in isolation. instead, it needs to consider how the predicted outputs collectively behave, and use that to calculate error. we’re talking about situations where the relationship between the outputs is crucial, not just each output's individual accuracy, which makes it more difficult to deal with.